natevw/node-nrf/README.md

 # node-nrf

-nRF24L01+ driver library for node.js on the Raspberry Pi (etc.)
+nRF24L01+ driver library for node.js on platforms like the [Raspberry Pi](http://en.wikipedia.org/wiki/Raspberry_Pi) and [others](http://tessel.io/).

+Making this inexpensive radio chip easy to use from node.js helps bridge the wider Internet with small/cheap "things" — other embedded devices like [Arduino](http://arduino.cc/), [Teensy](http://www.pjrc.com/teensy/), good ol'fashioned [AVR chips](https://www.sparkfun.com/products/11232), … — where the costs of WiFi/Bluetooth/Zigbee radios can quickly add up!
+This fulfills a critical dependency of my [Microstates](https://github.com/natevw/microstates) idea, for just one example.

+## See also?

-Not to be confused with [node-rf24](https://github.com/natevw/node-rf24) which is an unfinished (and broken by recent V8/libuv changes) wrapper around the RasPi port of the C++ [RF24 library](https://github.com/stanleyseow/RF24).
+Not to be confused with [node-rf24](https://github.com/natevw/node-rf24) which was/is an unfinished (and broken by recent V8 and libuv changes) wrapper around the RasPi port of the C++ [RF24 library](https://github.com/stanleyseow/RF24).

-This module is implemented in pure JavaScript, on top of native [SPI bindings](https://github.com/natevw/pi-spi).
+In contrast, *this* module is implemented in pure JavaScript on top of native [SPI bindings](https://github.com/natevw/pi-spi).
+It also provides a cleaner, node-friendly interface.

 ## Installation